Analyzing Fairness of Computer Vision and Natural Language Processing Models: Results and Discussions

 Technical Challenges \begin{itemize} \item Some Fairlearn mitigation algorithms, such as Exponentiated Gradient Reduction, were incompatible with TensorFlow-based models. \item The Learning Fair Representation algorithm required excessive computational resources, limiting its utility on local machines. \end{itemize}

-This comparative analysis underscores the trade-offs between bias reduction and model accuracy in fairness-focused machine learning.
+This comparative analysis underscores the trade-offs between bias reduction and model accuracy in fairness-focused ML.
 While Fairlearn offers simplicity for binary tasks, AIF360 provides a more comprehensive suite for multi-class classification.
-The study highlights the importance of selecting appropriate mitigation algorithms based on the specific requirements and constraints of the application.
+The study highlights the importance of selecting appropriate method of applying the mitigation algorithms to obtain the highest efficiency by reducing the ML bias and maintaining the model performance.